-Earlier this summer, the AARP Public Policy Institute and the National Alliance for Caregiving released “Caregiving in the US 2015,” a report detailing findings from research of unpaid family caregivers.
-The 2014 study examined several core areas, among them demographic characteristics of caregivers and care recipients, prevalence of caregivers in the US, the nature of caregiving activities, and how caregiving affects caregiver stress, strain and health.
-While the findings were not surprising, they did provide more current information about caregiving in the US, and remind us how difficult caring for someone is, including a person with Alzheimer’s or other types of dementia.
+The AARP Public Policy Institute and the National Alliance for Caregiving’s report – “Caregiving in the U.S. 2015” presented the findings of their 2014 study that examined several core areas in caregiving.
+The 2014 study examined several core areas, among them were demographic characteristics of caregivers and care recipients, prevalence of caregivers in the US, the nature of caregiving activities, and how caregiving affects caregiver stress, strain and health.
+While the findings were not surprising, they did provide more current information about caregiving in the US, and remind us how difficult caring for someone is, including a person with Alzheimer’s or other type of dementia.

 Prevalence and Demographics of Caregivers

 The study concluded that approximately 43.5 million adults in the US provided unpaid care to an adult or a child in the prior 12 months.
 Of that total 43.5 million, Alzheimer’s or dementia was cited by 8 percent of caregivers as the main condition for which the care recipient needs help, with a total of 22 percent reporting their loved one does suffer from Alzheimer’s or dementia, among other conditions.
 Sixty percent of caregivers are female, 40 percent male.
 The average age of caregivers in the US is 49 years.
 Seven percent of caregivers are 75 years of age or older.